Lenochxd/Lenochxd/README.md

 Welcome to my GitHub profile!
-I'm Lenoch, a 18yo student from France.
+I'm Lenoch, an 18yo student from France.
 I'm passionate about coding and currently focused on Python and JS.
 I'm actively exploring Flask and Jinja frameworks.

 ## 🔭 What I'm working on